Touring Park Facilities

 We keep our toilet and shower block sparkling clean; it has been thoughtfully planned out and built with dry changing and private wash area for each shower, two baby change areas and disabled facilities.
 The washing-up area is covered and has separate grey water and Elsan disposal points.
 Cloths, washing-up liquid and liquid soap are all provided, and you don’t need any tokens as all these are included in your pitch fees.

-We have a small shop onsite at Reception that sells basic provisions, Calor gas and camping gas, Sunday newspapers, sweets, ice-cream, small toys and gifts.
-You can order milk by the pint for the next day, and your Sunday papers!
+We have a small shop onsite at Reception that sells basic provisions, soft drinks, sweets, ice-cream, small toys and gifts.
+Milk is available if ordered from Reception the previous day.

 There are many shops in the local town of Pateley Bridge, which is a 14 mile return journey, and supermarkets in Ripon and Harrogate.